 The malignant cell of Hodgkin's disease is the Reed–Sternberg cell; it has different forms in distinct histologic subtypes.
 In classical Hodgkin's disease, it is usually derived from a follicular center B cell that has clonally rearranged its immunoglobulin genes but does not transcribe them.
 Thus, no tumor immunoglobulin molecules are detected.
 From a clinical perspective, the distinction between classical Hodgkin's disease and nodular lymphocyte predominant Hodgkin's disease is critical because the entities differ in natural history and in standard approach to treatment.
 The distinction between subsets of classical Hodgkin's disease is not technically difficult, but carries little impact as the natural history and management are not affected by the subset diagnosis.

 Immunophenotypic studies define differences between classic and nodular lymphocyte predominant Hodgkin's disease (see Table 32-1).
-All forms of Hodgkin's disease share three histologic features: effacement of the normal lymph node architecture; infiltration with a broad range of normal-appearing cells including reactive T cells, plasma cells, histiocytes, neutrophils, eosinophils, and stromal cells (the malignant cells are usually 3% or less of the total ...
+All forms of Hodgkin's disease share three histologic features: effacement of the normal lymph node architecture; infiltration with a broad range of normal-appearing cells including reactive T cells, plasma cells, histiocytes, neutrophils, eosinophils, and stromal cells (the malignant cells are usually 3% or less ...